 Boston's Museum of Fine Art licensed this scale reproduction of the original John Singleton Copley painting of Joseph Warren about 1765.
 Painted by renowned portrait artist Bradley Stevens.
 The background elements of the painting—the column, landscape view, pink drapery and table covering, and matching pink chair—are Copley’s creations, serving to provide a grand setting for Warren’s likeness and to signal the physician’s elevated taste.
 The chair, upholstered in a velvety material, has an exposed frame that is vaguely European in form.
 The white linen shirt, ruffled cuffs, and white silk stockings mark Warren as a man of some wealth and consequence.1 This representation matches the description of Warren as “a pretty, tall, Genteel, fair faced young gentleman.”
 Handsome and charismatic, he was easily recognized in the flourishing city.

 Painted by Historical Artist Dan Nance.
 Acrylic/oil depicts Warren moments before the third advance by British troops which breaks the American lines.
 British Troops had been repelled twice earlier in the day.
 In the third advance, the American line runs out of gunpowder.
 Warren had been pleading to the adjacent Colonies for months to send gunpowder, but supplies were too short to spare.
 As the militia begins to retreat, Warren draws his sword beneath the fateful grey skies.
 Warren’s willingness to set aside the pen and pick up a sword was far more warrior-like than his political contemporaries.
-Joseph Warren, as President of the Provincial Congress, was the only political figure that remained to defend the Providence against her enemy.
+Joseph Warren, as President of the Provincial Congress, was the only political figure that fought as a common soldier during the American Revolution.
 Warren’s presence on the battlefield gave moral support to the militia and to the cause of their service.

 The “Sons of Liberty” by Gregory Lawler is a collage of portraits depicted in the manner of John Singleton Copley (1738-1815).
 The painting is oil on linen measuring 6 feet across.
 Seated at the table are Boston’s most notable revolutionary men, left to right: Dr. Joseph Warren, Paul Revere, John Adams, Sam Adams, and John Hancock.
 The allegorical scene of an evening meeting held at The Green Dragon Tavern circa 1775.
 Although Warren is positioned far left, he is the focal figure of the painting.
 Adjacent to Warren, the virile tradesman Paul Revere is focused and brooding in his hand-to-chin pose.
 At the center of the table is John Adams, the Massachusetts’ representative in the Continental Congress and future second President of the United States.
 Sam Adams is right of younger cousin John.
 Sam sits back in his chair appearing patient and calm, though he is a powerful instigator of the ensuing political rebellion.
 On the far right, the wealthy merchant John Hancock is wearing a finely made blue wool frock with gold braid and buttons.
 Poised over his campaign chest, he holds a feather quill, ever-ready to boldly inscribe his great name.
 Detached from the moment, Hancock stares off scene with an aristocratic gaze.